 Another option is to make simplifying assumptions.
 The most common approach is to assume that some higher-order interactions do not exist.
-In the 23 factorial of Figure 2, one d.f. would be available for estimating error if the three-way interaction could safely be ignored.
+In the 2^3 factorial of Figure 2, one d.f. would be available for estimating error if the three-way interaction could safely be ignored.
 We could then fit a second-order regression model to the results.
-Similarly, if we have data for a single replication of a 24 factorial design but can assume there is no four-way interaction we have one d.f. for error; if we can assume there are no three-way or four-way interactions, we have five d.f. for error estimation.
+Similarly, if we have data for a single replication of a 2^4 factorial design but can assume there is no four-way interaction we have one d.f. for error; if we can assume there are no three-way or four-way interactions, we have five d.f. for error estimation.
 Making simplifying assumptions sounds dangerous, but it can be a good approach.
 Over the years, statisticians conducting field experiments have found that often, if there are interactions present, the main effects also show up unless you "just happen" to set the low and high levels so the effects cancel.
-There is also a rule of thumb stating that the magnitudes of two-way interactions are at most about 1/3 the size of main effects, and the magnitudes of three-way interactions are at most about 1/3 the size of the two-way interactions, etc. Whether or not this holds for experiments on simulations of complex systems is not yet certain - we may expect to find stronger interactions in a simulation of a supply chain or humanitarian assistance operations than when growing potatoes.
+There is also a rule of thumb stating that the magnitudes of two-way interactions are at most about 1/3 the size of main effects, and the magnitudes of three-way interactions of complex systems is not yet certain-we may expect to find stronger interactions in a simulation of a supply chain or humanitarian assistance operations than when growing potatoes.
 Consequently, we advocate checking (at a minimum) for second-order interactions.